 If you calculated the total annual value of timing optimization across discounts, float, and DPO management, what would that figure contribute to your organization’s overall Payment Yield?

 Issue 16 examines Supplier Segmentation and Portfolio Construction: treating your supplier base as a portfolio and building it with the same discipline that investment managers apply to asset allocation.
-The issue operationalizes the portfolio view from Book One, showing practitioners how to segment suppliers by yield potential, strategic value, and conversion likelihood, then allocate attention and resources across segments for maximum Payment Yield impact.
+The issue shows practitioners how to segment suppliers by yield potential, strategic value, and conversion likelihood, then allocate attention and resources across segments for maximum Payment Yield impact.

 Payment Economics in Practice